Web Development for Beginners >

 Why JavaScript?

-Welcome to the fifth and final day of your web development short course!
-Today, we’ll touch upon JavaScript and try to improvise a bit as we learn more about this third and final pillar of the web.
+Welcome to the fifth and final step of your web development short course!
+In this tutorial, we’ll touch upon JavaScript and try to improvise a bit as we learn more about this third and final pillar of the web.

 JavaScript, as you might know, is ubiquitous in today’s software development world.
 It's the foundation of frontend web development and is the key ingredient in frameworks like ReactJS, Angular, and VueJS.
 It can also help create solid backends with platforms like Nodejs, runs desktop applications like Slack, Atom, and Spotify, and runs on mobile phones as Progressive Web Apps (PWAs).